MCStreetguy/ForgeJavaDocs/README.md

 ## Generating Forge JavaDocs

-A guide for generating JavaDocs of newer versions on your own can be found in [GUIDE.md](/GUIDE.md).
+A guide for generating JavaDocs of newer versions on your own can be found in the [GUIDE](/GUIDE.md).